WebReflection/clickblaster/README.md

 The result is about **loading** time, followed by **setup** time, and **benchmark** time, all in **milliseconds**.

-AS any micro benchmark, take this with a pinch of salt.
+AS any micro benchmark, so take this with a grain of salt.

 PRs for other frameworks, or patterns, are more than welcome.
 Thanks ❤️